Social Science Building

 The Department of Anthropology offers many general interest and specialized courses at the upper-division level.
 In addition to satisfying the requirements of the anthropology major, many of these may satisfy the requirements of other majors.

 Students may choose a minor in anthropological archaeology, biological anthropology, or sociocultural anthropology.
 Each consists of seven anthropology courses.
 At least five of these courses must be upper division, and at least four should be taken at UC San Diego.
 Transfer credits from other anthropology departments are usually accepted.
-Education Abroad Program credits are acceptable at the discretion of the undergraduate adviser.
+Study Abroad credits are acceptable at the discretion of the undergraduate adviser.

 To receive a BA degree with a major in anthropology, the student must meet the requirements of Revelle, John Muir, Thurgood Marshall, Earl Warren, Eleanor Roosevelt College, or Sixth College.
 Additionally, the student must meet the following requirements of the Department of Anthropology: